Arc'teryx Gamma Pant Review

 Should You Buy the Arc'teryx Gamma?

 The Arc'teryx Gamma offers high performance in high-quality pants.
 These pants are worth the investment if you are a frequent cool-weather or wet-weather hiker.
-They can be pricey for sure, but we found that when the mercury dropped or the skies opened up, we were glad to have these pants to protect us.
-If you generally hike in warmer climates or need an all-around solid pair, there are cheaper options that perform better in those situations.
+They are pricey, but we found that when the mercury drops or the skies open up, we are glad to have these pants to protect us.
+If you generally hike in warmer climates, there are cheaper options that perform better in hot weather.
 However, if everything else about them says “yes” to you, we don't think you will be disappointed that you spent the money.

 What Other Hiking Pants Should You Consider?

-If you want pants that are a little lighter and geared toward slightly warmer weather, you can't go wrong with the Outdoor Research Ferrosi or Patagonia Quandary.
+If you want pants that are lighter and geared toward slightly warmer weather, you can't go wrong with the Outdoor Research Ferrosi or Patagonia Quandary.
 For an even sleeker pair of office-worthy trousers, we recommend the Royal Robbins Alpine Road or the Prana Brion II for a more casual look in town.
-For better ventilation or straight-up convertibles, you can't go wrong with the REI Sahara Convertible or the Prana Stretch Zion II with roll-up legs.
+For better ventilation or straight-up convertibles, we like the REI Sahara Convertible or the Prana Stretch Zion II with roll-up legs.